How to Conduct a Survey: 8 Practical Steps and Best Practices

 Furthermore, to test how the response rates differ and what works best for you, send out your surveys to just a portion of your target audience each day throughout the week.

-Step #6: Distribute Your Survey using the Right Mediums
+Step #6: Distribute Your Survey Using the Right Mediums 📢

 Distributing your survey is about getting in front of your target audience and inviting them to participate in your online survey.
+So, what’s the best distribution channel you can use to conduct a survey?

 Well, again, that depends on your target audience.
 It all starts with your audience.